Loyalty & Rewards Programs – How Secure Are Your Customer Accounts?

-With BlokSec’s patent-pending decentralized authentication, rewards and loyalty programs can cut down account takeover attacks making it almost impossible for criminal hackers to gain access to customer accounts to complete such attacks.
+With BlokSec’s decentralized authentication, rewards and loyalty programs can cut down account takeover attacks making it almost impossible for criminal hackers to gain access to customer accounts to complete such attacks.
 BlokSec provides a much stronger authentication mechanism that relies on the power and convenience of a mobile device combined with blockchain technology to provide a strong, friction-free login.

 Protecting loyalty programs should be a top priority for all merchants, restaurants, banks and other businesses as account takeover and other digital fraud attacks deter loyal customers.
 Without loyal customers, organizations will have a financial impact and will struggle to survive.

 Secure your customers and your organization from fraud.

 Critical infrastructures have faced a barrage of cyberthreats in recent years, and operators now recognize that future attacks are a matter of ‘when’ rather than ‘if’.
 With 56% of the utilities network operators worldwide, reported at least one shutdown or operational data loss per year and 54% expected an attack in the coming year posses a major cyberthreat to energy and utility organizations.
 In this blog we explore 3 best practices that critical infrastructure sectors need to adopt to keep the malicious actors from a barrage cyberthreats.